ros2/ros2_documentation/source/Tutorials/Writing-A-Simple-Py-Service-And-Client.rst

 .. code-block:: console

-  ros2 run py_srvcli client 2 3
+  ros2 run py_srvcli client 2 3   # or
+  ros2 run py_srvcli synchronous_client 2 3

 If you chose ``2`` and ``3``, for example, the client would receive a response like this: